What Spirit Airlines Owes You If They Damaged Your Bag

 FAQs

-I submitted a claim to Spirit but haven't heard back.
+I submitted a claim to Spirit before they shut down, but haven't heard back.
 What do I do?

 TL;DR: Spirit Airlines Damaged Bag Compensation